Ram-N/ParaSight/README.md

 # ClueChain - Word Guessing Game

 A unique word guessing game where players reveal hidden words in paragraphs by solving clues which are progressively revealed.
+The game starts by showing only 3 random clues, and gradually reveals more clues after each guess attempt.

 ## Project Structure